Check Yo Self

-"Check Yo Self" is the third and final single from American rapper Ice Cube's third solo album, The Predator.
-It was released on July 13, 1993, and features New York City rappers Das EFX.
-It topped both the Billboard R&B/Hip-Hop and Rap charts while also reaching number 20 on the Hot 100 chart.
+"Check Yo Self" is the third and final single from American rapper Ice Cube's third solo album, The Predator (1992).
+It was released on July 13, 1993 by Lench Mob Records and Priority Records, and features New York City rapper Das EFX.
+It topped both the US Billboard R&B/Hip-Hop and Rap charts while also reaching number 20 on the Hot 100 chart.
 The song retains two main versions, the original and a remix which utilizes the same beat as Grandmaster Flash's "The Message", titled "Check Yo Self (The Message Remix)".
-The original mix includes a sample from the intro of the Beastie Boys' track "The New Style", which uses the phrase "check it" throughout the chorus.
+The original mix uses a sample of the Sweet Inspirations version of the Ikettes's "I'm Blue (The Gong-Gong Song)", and also a sample from the intro of the Beastie Boys' track "The New Style", which uses the phrase "check it" throughout the chorus.

 While the single version of the song (also titled Radio Remix "The Message") has been censored, the longer, uncensored version of The Message remix is featured on Ice Cube's Bootlegs & B-Sides album and was later released on his Greatest Hits album.
 The clean version of "Check Yo Self (The Message Remix)" appeared in the soundtrack of the movie Harold & Kumar Escape from Guantanamo Bay.
 A new recording, based on the original version of the song, featuring Chuck D was featured in the 2010 film Due Date.
 In January 2010, Snoop Dogg released a cover version of the song.
 Guitarist Wayne Krantz included an instrumental version of the song (based on the "message remix" version) on his 2012 album Howie 61.